AdvancedCustomFields/docs/actions/acf-validate_save_post.md

 ---

 ## Description
+Used to review `$_POST` data and add validation errors.

-This action is fired during the validation process (triggered when publishing a post) and allows you to review `$_POST` data and add validation errors.
+This action is fired during the validation process (triggered when publishing a post).

 If you are looking for a filter to validate a _specific_ field, please use [acf/validate_value](https://www.advancedcustomfields.com/resources/acf-validate_value/).